-Purgatorio 31, with Purgatorio 30, belongs to the microcosmic core of the canti of the earthly paradise, encircled by the macrocosm that treats world-historical events (see the diagram at the end of Purgatorio 28).
-Here Dante’s life and Dante’s personal choices are at stake.
+Purgatorio 31, with Purgatorio 30, belongs to the microcosmic core of the canti of the Earthly Paradise, encircled by the macrocosm that treats world-historical events (see the diagram at the end of Purgatorio 28).
+Here Dante’s personal life and personal choices are at stake.

 Purgatorio 31 continues Beatrice’s rebuke, begun in the previous canto, where she vigorously expresses her dismay that Dante, after her death, had “taken himself from me and given himself to others”: “questi si tolse a me, e diessi altrui” (Purg.
 30.126).

 Moreover, Dante’s “error” (“errore” in verse 44) in listening to sirens was the greater because he had been given Beatrice, the most perfect of human objects of desire.
 He should have been able to follow her — even after her death — in the proper direction:

 Tuttavia, perché mo vergogna porte del tuo errore, e perché altra vota, udendo le serene, sie più forte, pon giù il seme del piangere e ascolta: sì udirai come in contraria parte mover dovieti mia carne sepolta.
 (Purg.
 31.43-48)